 iii) Activation energy that is needed for the electron transfer from the electrode to the electrolyte ions.

-Crossing over of several interfaces (solute- liquid, solute-solid, solid-gas) results in the increase of energy requirements for the electrolysis (overvoltage) than predicted by the thermos-dynamical Gibbs energy.
+Crossing over several interfaces (solute-liquid, solute-solid, solid-gas) results in an increase of energy requirements for the electrolysis (overvoltage) than predicted by the thermos-dynamical Gibbs energy.